 Once you have brainstormed on the questions above and formed a picture about what you have to offer others, work to put it all together in a succinct way.

-- Develop a narrative
+- Develop a story

 - Reintroduce yourself